 Fighting/Violence is mutual participation in an incident involving physical contact.
 A student shall not behave in such a way that could threaten to cause or cause physical injury to another person.
 A student shall not assemble to observe or encourage a fight nor inhibit school personnel from intervening when a fight occurs.
 Included in this prohibition are those students who assist, are present, or in any way participate in the violation of this rule.
 This offense is distinguished from Code of Conduct Section #29/Assault by the involvement of more than one student in the physical contact.

-4. Vandalism/Damage or Destruction of School and/or Personal Property any surface, especially student desks and lockers.
-Students who cause damage to school property shall be subject to disciplinary measures.
+4. Vandalism/Damage or Destruction of School and/or Personal Property

 The Superintendent may expel for up to one year any student who has committed an act that inflicts serious physical harm to property.